9 Banned Foods That Could Land You in Hot Water

 discovered in rats that consumed safrole, which lead the FDA to determined that safrole is carcinogenic and causes liver damage in animals.

-Today, most commercial sassafras teas and root beers are artificially flavored, so you only have to worry about the calories in that root-beer rather than the damage to your liver.
+Today, most commercial sassafras teas and root beers are artificially flavored, so you only have to worry about the root-beer's calories, not the damage to your liver.

 Read more: 10 Trending Health Foods You Need to Know About NOW

 Puffer fish can contain two central nervous system toxins that cause severe illness or even death.

 Famous for being potentially lethal, Japanese puffer fish is (surprisingly) not entirely banned.
 But it can contain two central nervous system toxins (tetrodotoxin and saxitoxin) that cause severe illness or even death, so the Japanese government only licenses specially trained fish cutters to process and prepare it.
 Puffer fish (aka blowfish) are imported into the U.S. just two or three times each year and only by the one approved importer chosen by an agreement between the

 FDA and the Japanese government.
 Those imported servings of puffer are likely to be safe.

 There are also domestic puffer fish here in the U.S., but the state of

 Florida bans commercial and recreational harvesting from several counties due to “persistent toxicity.”
 Northern puffer fish from mid-Atlantic coastal waters (typically between Virginia and New York) are potentially toxin-free.
 But without routine screening, a risk remains even with those varieties.